 Step 5: Add in the cooked gluten free fettuccine or pasta to the cream sauce.

 Step 6: Toss the pasta to coat in the garlic cream sauce and serve hot!
 My daughter makes a variation with a LOT of bacon.
-(It is pretty amazing so feel free to adapt this creamy garlic fettuccine recipe to add bacon.)
+(It is pretty amazing, so feel free to add bacon to this creamy garlic fettuccine recipe.)

 I used a gluten free fettuccine made by Jovial for this recipe.
 You can really use any pasta you like.
 Trader Joe's also carries a gluten free fresh pasta in their refrigerated section near the cheeses.
-(Just note the fresh pasta has a much shorter cook time than dry pasta!)
+(Note the fresh pasta has a much shorter cooking time than dry pasta!)

 Tips and Recipe FAQ: